lyft/cartography/docs/root/usage/tutorial.md

 If you already know Neo4j and just need to know what are the nodes, attributes, and graph relationships for our representation of infrastructure assets, you can view our [sample queries](samplequeries.html).
 More sample queries are available at https://github.com/marco-lancini/cartography-queries.

 Otherwise, read on for this handhold-y tutorial filled with examples.
+Suppose we wanted to find out:

 ### What [RDS](https://aws.amazon.com/rds/) instances are installed in my AWS accounts?
 ```cypher